-I enjoy speaking in public.
-My family would say that this is because, deep down, I am a ham, and have never really let go of my high school and college days in the theatre.
-Perhaps.
-(OK…yes) But I think the bigger reason is that I get a lot of joy and fulfilment out of informing, enlightening and guiding people.
-I love to see that light bulb go on when something I’ve shared somehow brings context to the brands they manage, their role as leaders or their jobs.
+I enjoy public speaking and presenting.
+My family would say that this is because, deep down, I am a ham and have never really let go of my halcyon days in theatre during high school and college.
+Perhaps (OK…yes).
+But I think the bigger reason is that I get joy and fulfilment out of informing, enlightening and guiding people.
+I love to see that light bulb go on when something I’ve shared somehow brings context to their leadership communications, their ability to engage audiences, and the brands they manage.

 The key to making an effective business presentation is being strategic in your approach to developing it.
 In our presentation skills training workshops, I tell participants that when they create a presentation — whether for a conference of 5,000 people or for a meeting of just five — they need to first reverse-engineer it.
 More specifically, they need to strategically consider and identify what they want that presentation to do: the impact they want it to have on their audience and the messages they want and need to convey.

 START WITH YOUR AUDIENCE — First and foremost, when developing any business presentation, you start with your audience.
 You not only identify who they are, but also consider what insights you might have about them.
 For example, what situation do they find themselves in; what are their responsibilities; what is keeping them up at night; what are their drivers of success?
 The more insight you have about the audience, the more you can tailor and customize your message and presentation to them.